hennypurwadi/FineTuning_SentimentAnalysis_Restaurant_Review/README.md

-Evaluating the Impact of Fine-Tuning and Embedding Methods on Enhancing Performance in Sentiment Analysis Tasks"
+Evaluating the Impact of Fine-Tuning Methods on Enhancing Performance in Sentiment Analysis Tasks"

 the focus of the research is on comparing the effectiveness of fine-tuning and embedding techniques for improving sentiment analysis performance.